 The full range of core and foundation subjects are taught at KS3.
-Students study English, Mathematics, Science, PRE, Citizenship, Computing, PE, Art, Classical Studies, Design Technology, Drama, Geography, History, Music and a discrete period focusing on Oracy skills.
-Students will study two languages from French, German, Latin and Spanish.
+Students study English, Mathematics, Science, PRE, Citizenship, Computing, PE, Art, Design Technology, Drama, Geography, History and Music.
+All students also study Latin, classics and oracy as well as a modern foreign language of French or Spanish.
 Ancient Greek is an additional option for some.